Machakos Town TVC principal urges parents to enroll their children to TVET institutions

 Kenyans urged to support tree planting in former schools to boost forest cover

-He extended special thanks to Germany government and the ministry for giving 3 of their trainers such opportunities though the competition was tough, they made it.
+He extended special thanks to the German government and the ministry for providing three of their trainers with such opportunities.
+Although the competition was tough, they succeeded.

-Kilonzo who is heading one among the newest TVC established last year and currently with 500 students in the region said he has high hopes that the college will grow bigger encouraging other principals in new institutions not to give up but offer their best and the rest falls in place before they know.
+Kilonzo, who is heading one of the newest TVCs established last year and currently has 500 students in the region, said he has high hopes that the college will grow bigger.
+He encourages other principals in new institutions not to give up but to offer their best.
+The rest will fall in place before they know.

-“He has also pushed for students hostels which are in the pipeline to fully transform the school.
-We call upon the government to help tarmac the road which will fully open the area to developments,” Kilonzo.
+“He has also pushed for student hostels, which are in the pipeline to transform the school fully.
+We call upon the government to help tarmac the road, which will fully open the area to developments,” Kilonzo said.

 By Lydia Ngoolo